 Daring:[very nonchalant] That was unusual.
 Well, Storm Talon won't be here for a while; I think I'll go roll.

-Ahuizotl and Rex have this gem of a moment in Shrine of the Silver Monkey, upon Rex informing Ahuizotl that Daring vanished while still tied up, and now they can't find her anywhere.
+Ahuizotl and Dug have this gem of a moment in Shrine of the Silver Monkey, upon Rex informing Ahuizotl that Daring vanished while still tied up, and now they can't find her anywhere.

 Ahuizotl: You lost Daring Do.
 Y-You lo- you lost the- HOW DO YOU LOSE A MARE?!!?

 Ahuizotl:(Sighs, pinches bridge of his nose with his tail hand) One, two, three, four, five, six, seven, eight, nine, ten...
-Commandant, while your surprising chivalry is appreciated, truly, I will be thanking you not to give me that image again.
+Commandant, while your subordinate's surprising chivalry is appreciated, truly, I will be thanking you not to let him give me that image again.

 Bravado usually gets one of these whenever he appears.
 One of the most notable moments occurs in The Staff of Star Swirl the Bearded.
 Daring brings up the fact that Bravado seems to run into her a lot considering his adventures being unrelated.
 Bravado agrees that it's strange and says this: